Density Adaptive Attention is All You Need: Robust Parameter-Efficient Fine-Tuning Across Multiple Modalities: Conclusion

 \section{Conclusion}

-In this work, we introduce the Multi-Head Gaussian Adaptive Attention Mechanism and the Gaussian Adaptive Transformer.
-We demonstrate their effectiveness in enhancing model performance, particularly with highly non-stationary data.
+In this work, we introduce Multi-Head DAAM and the Density Adaptive Transformer.
+We demonstrate their effectiveness in enhancing model performance, particularly with highly non-stationary data such as Speech and Vision.
 Results show that combining learnable mean and variance for every Gaussian Distribution enables dynamic feature significance recalibration and approximation of any Probability Distribution across multiple modalities.
-Integrating this mechanism with the dot-product attention mechanism enhances performance with a minimal increase in parameters.
+Combining this mechanism with the dot-product attention mechanism enhances performance with a minimal increase in parameters (0.016\%-0.08\% compared to GQA models) and at least 44\% less total parameters than LoRA.
 Finally, we introduce the Importance Factor for improved model explainability.